netxms/netxms-doc/admin/appendix.rst

    nxget [options] host [parameter [parameter ...]]

-Where *host* is the name or IP address of the host running |product_name| agent; and *parameter* is a parameter or a list name, depending on given options.
-By default, nxget will attempt to retrieve the value of one given parameter, unless given options override it.
+Where *host* is the name or IP address of the host running |product_name| agent; and *parameter* is a parameter, list or table name, depending on given options.
+By default, nxget will attempt to retrieve the value of only one given parameter, unless *-b* option is given.

 Valid options for nxget
 ~~~~~~~~~~~~~~~~~~~~~~~